cloudshare/cloudshare-go-sdk/README.md

 We provide friendly, typed wrappers for the most common API operations.

-Have a look at the go docs for the package (`godoc -http=:6060` in the repository directory) to see the types and wrapper functions.
+Have a look at the go docs for the package (`godoc -http=:6060` in the repository directory) to see the types and wrapper functions, or just look in `cloudshare/api.go`.

+If there's no API wrapper for the particular function you need, just use the generic `Request` (see above).

 ```
 package main